bylexus/protobone/README.md

 This addition to [the PrototypeJS Library](http://prototypejs.org/) enables users to define Entity Models and store / fetch (make persistent) them to a backend.
 Also known as [the "M" from MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 This library is heavily inspired (but not copied) by the famous [Backbone](http://backbonejs.org/) library.
 Most of the methods use the same name.
-It exists mainly for an old project with no possibility to switch to a Mode-enabled framework like backbone.
+It exists mainly for an old project with no possibility to switch to a Model-enabled framework like backbone.

 Usage example:
 --------------